axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 * `NODE_IMAGE`: The version of your node's image, which can be found under [Latest image](/docs/node-operators/upgrade#latest-image).
 * `PASSWORD`: The password used to encrypt your private key.

-- `NODE_IMAGE`: Your node image version, find it under [latest image](/docs/node-operators/mainnet/latest-release#latest-image).

-- `PASSWORD`: Your strong password, this is used to encrypt your private key

 6. (Optional) Download the snapshot to save the time:

 ```